 Rockers out of San Diego, CA, Latex Grenade, having released four studio albums on iTunes and Amazon, is a band that brings great passion and energy.
 Attracting the adrenaline seekers in action sports, this power trio inspires the listener through fast upbeat melodies and highly energetic vocals.
-Their latest album, FDR Parts I and II, is as motivating as it gets primarily taking on relevant themes such as overcoming adversity and personal struggles, striking a very familiar chord with many through these tough societal times.
-Upon the release of their album, FDR Part 1, Latex Grenade took off on their first national tour, playing at SXSW Austin and headlining at the Winter Snow Show with FM94/9 at Bear Mountain.
-Since then Latex Grenade has embarked upon 3 national tours having played in over 27 states nationwide.
+Their latest album, The Cage, tackles very topical concepts of the day speaking out to what the band believes in with a bold message.
+FDR Parts I and II, are as motivating as it gets primarily taking on relevant themes such as overcoming adversity and personal struggles, striking a very familiar chord with many through these tough societal times.
+Upon the release of their album, FDR Part 1 (2013), Latex Grenade took off on their first national tour, playing at SXSW Austin and headlining at the Winter Snow Show with FM94/9 at Bear Mountain.
+Since then Latex Grenade has embarked upon 3 national tours having played in over 27 states nationwide and 2 international tours including South Africa where they supported The Springbok Nude Girls on their Beautiful Evolution Tour.
 San Diego Citybeat says, “Latex Grenade’s music is straight forward Pennywise-style punk melodies roughed up with some thrash metal riffs”.

 Latex Grenade formed in the fall of 2009 with the original line up comprised of Geoff Davis (guitar/vocals), Ross Garcia (bass) and Chris Munson (drums).
 With the addition of Chris Munson on the drums in 2009, the band decided to move in a different musical direction than before.
 Their music, which was once fast and fueled by the punk genre, was slowed down to a heavier Hard Rock/Metal Pulse.
 With the incorporation of the heavy double bass drums, Latex Grenade found a style that really stuck and is prevalent today.
 This was especially apparent in their first EP released on September 10th 2010, and the songs that emerged onto, Going Green, in 2012.